-By performing this update, the firmware for a component of the IOM device is updated, but not the firmware of the IOM device itself; the component is the interface circuitry between the IOM device and the CMC.
-The update image for the component resides in the CMC file system, and the component displays as an updatable device on the CMC Web GUI only if the current revision on the component and the component image on the CMC do not match.
+By performing this update, the firmware for a component of the IOM device is updated, but not the firmware of the IOM device itself; the component is the interface circuitry between the IOM device and CMC.
+The update image for the component resides in the CMC file system, and the component displays as an updatable device on the CMC Web GUI only if the current revision on the component and the component image on CMC do not match.
+To update the IOM Infrastructure device firmware:

-- 1 Log back in to the CMC Web interface. - 2 Select Chassis in the system tree. - 3 Click the Update tab.
-The Updatable Components page appears. - 4 Select the IOM device to update by selecting the Update Targets check box for that IOM device. - 5 Click the Apply IOM Update button below the IOM component list. - NOTE: The Firmware Image field does not display for an IOM infrastructure device (IOMINF) target because the required image resides on the CMC.
-The CMC firmware should be updated first, before updating IOMINF firmware.
+- 1 Log back in to CMC Web interface. - 2 Select Chassis Overview in the system tree. - 3 Click the Update tab.
+The Firmware Update page appears.

+- 4 Select the IOM device to update by selecting the Update Targets check box for that IOM device. - 5 Click the Apply IOM Update button below the IOM component list.

+NOTE: The Firmware Image field does not display for an IOM infrastructure device (IOMINF) target because the required image resides on CMC.
+CMC firmware should be updated first, before updating IOMINF firmware.

-IOMINF updates are allowed by the CMC if it detects that the IOMINF firmware is out-of-date with the image contained in the CMC file system.
-If the IOMINF firmware is up-to-date, the CMC will prevent IOMINF updates.
+IOMINF updates are allowed by CMC if it detects that the IOMINF firmware is out-of-date with the image contained in CMC file system.
+If the IOMINF firmware is up-to-date, CMC prevents IOMINF updates.
 Up-to-date IOMINF devices are be listed as updatable devices.

 - 6 Click Begin Firmware Update.
 The Firmware Update Progress section provides firmware update status information.
 A status indicator displays on the page while the image file uploads.
 File transfer time can vary greatly based on connection speed.
 When the internal update process begins, the page automatically refreshes and the Firmware update timer displays.
-Additional items to note: - Do not use the Refresh button or navigate to another page during the file transfer. - Update status displays in the Update State field; this field is automatically updated during the file transfer process. - NOTE: No file transfer timer is displayed when updating IOMINF firmware.
-The update process may cause a brief loss of connectivity to the IOM device since the device restarts when the update is complete.

-When the update is complete, the new firmware is displayed on the Updatable Components page and the updated system will no longer be present on that page.
+Additional instructions to follow: - Do not use the Refresh button or navigate to another page during the file transfer. - Update status displays in the Update State field; this field is automatically updated during the file transfer process. - NOTE: No file transfer timer is displayed when updating IOMINF firmware.
+The update process may cause a brief loss of connectivity to the IOM device since the device performs a restart when the update is complete.
+When the update is complete, the new firmware is displayed and the updated system is no longer present on the Firmware Update page.